Sign in is optional. Save and customise your presets.

 Auto Adjust analyses your image and calculates optimal settings for laser engraving.
 Choose the profile that matches your material — the engine adapts to each image differently.

-Materials: Anodized aluminium, spraypaint-coated items, acrylic (back-engraved), painted tiles, powder-coated metals, coated tumblers, Cermark/Enduramark treated surfaces, ceramic, porcelain, glass, mirror, corian.
+Materials: Anodized aluminium, spraypaint-coated items, acrylic (back-engraved), painted tiles, powder-coated metals, coated tumblers, Cermark/Enduramark treated surfaces, stainless steel marking, bare brass.

-Materials: Wood, leather, cork, bamboo, cardboard, paper, fabric, MDF, plywood, slate, marble, granite, stone.
+Materials: Wood, leather, cork, bamboo, cardboard, paper, fabric, MDF, plywood.

 Tip: Wood and leather typically don't need Invert — the laser darkens the surface naturally.
-For slate, combine SD with Invert ON.
+SD now includes edge polish (same as HD+) tuned specifically for organic materials.

 What it does: Contrast Limited Adaptive Histogram Equalization — enhances local contrast across different regions of the image independently, bringing out hidden detail in shadows and highlights.